K-L-16/Online_Store_Static_Website/README.md

 # Online Store Static Website

-A simple HTML & CSS demo of an online store homepage, featuring:
+A simple HTML & CSS demo of an online store homepage

-- **Top Banner**: Full-width header image
-- **Black Nav Bar**: Category links, “Download App” QR dropdown, sign-in/register, cart preview
-- **White Nav Bar**: Logo with hover swap, menu with hover submenu, search box
-- **Banner Section**: Background image + left-side category list
-- **Ad Section**: Icon list + three images
-- **Product Showcase**: Featured image + product cards with hover effect
-- **Footer**: Service links, help center, contact info, “Manual Customer Service” button
+Key Features
 ---

-## Project Structure

-.
-├── css/
-│ ├── reset.css
-│ └── store.css
-├── images/
-│ ├── header.png
-│ ├── qrcode.png
-│ ├── logo.png
-│ ├── loogo2.png
-│ ├── city.jpg
-│ ├── gene.png
-│ ├── ad1.png
-│ ├── ad2.png
-│ ├── ad3.png
-│ ├── magic.png
-│ └── book.png
-└── index.html
+Navigation System
+---
+Dual navigation bars (black and white) with dropdown menus

+Interactive shopping cart with hover effect

+Download app QR code popup

+Logo with hover animation effect

+Product Display
+---
+Featured banner with sliding categories

+Advertisement section with multiple promotional images

+Organized product categories (Magic, Technology, Spaceships, etc.)

+Product cards with hover effects

+Technical Implementation
+---
+Clean HTML5 and CSS3 structure

+Responsive design using floats and positioning

+Interactive elements with CSS transitions and animations

+Properly structured content sections

+How to Use
+---
+-Clone the repository

+-Open index.html in a web browser

+-Explore the various sections and interactive elements